osvaldoabel/api-boilerplate/README.md

 # Introduction
  In this repository, we have everything we need to run this **User Api** project using [docker containers](http://docker.com).
 Below you can see a basic guide to learn how to run it in your local environment.

 In this project we create an *API* using [hexagonal archiecture or ports & adpters architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) resulting in a robust and flexible project.
-So it's  pretty simple to add new features, new Entities, etc. Including if we need to add a **console adapter**, the the **domain** and **application layers** will keep intact.
+So it's  pretty simple to add new features, new Entities, etc. Including if we need to add a **console adapter**, the **application layers** will keep intact.

 ### Requirements